replicatedhq/replicated-docs/docs/enterprise/snapshots-creating.md

    - [Configuring an NFS Storage Destination](snapshots-configuring-nfs)
    - [Configuring Other Storage Destinations](snapshots-storage-destinations)

 - If you have multiple applications in the admin console, make sure that each application has its own Backup custom resource file so that they can be included in the full backup.
-Use the **View file** tab to check for the Backup custom resources.
+Use the **View file** tab to check for the Backup custom resources (`kind: Backup`, `apiVersion: velero.io/v1`).

    If any Backup custom resource files are missing, contact your vendor.